ednussi/ElevatorSaga/README.md

 By: Eran Nussinovitch, Gregory Pasternak, Asaph Shamir

 ## I. Introduction
 Elevators are one of the most used means of transport for both people and goods.
 Elevators were initially operated manually by a dedicated person which was always present in the elevator.
 Today, elevators are operated by a controller, which given the pressed buttons in the elevator and the different floors uses some algorithm to decide where the elevator will go.
 A particularly bad example of such mechanism can be found in the Rothberg B building.

 The automation of elevators presents a problem.
 Many users (passengers) are requesting use of the same resource (elevator), and all are seeking to minimize their wait time.
 A good controller will give an overall low wait times.
 In this project we use different approaches, Reinforcement Learning (RL) and Adversarial Search (AS), to model the controller.
 We evaluate the performance of each approach and compare them.

 Reinforcement Learning models the controller as an agent operating within a world.
 Agent types compared are Q learning, deep Q learning and Multi Agent.
 Adversarial Search models the problem as a two player game, the elevator agent vs. the world.
-The agent types compared in AS are Reflex, Alpha- Beta, and Expectimax.
+The agent types compared in AS are Reflex, Alpha-Beta, and Expectimax.

-The platform on which we train and test our agent is the ElevatorSaga1 challenge.
+The platform on which we train and test our agent is the [ElevatorSaga challenge](https://play.elevatorsaga.com/).
 It is a coding game, which simulates a building with an arbitrary number of floors and elevators.
 The player's goal is to code the algorithm that decides the elevators actions.
 Instead of writing explicit code, we train different agents to control the elevators.

-Finally, we will also compare our agents to some explicit
-algorithms: random agent, Shabat elevator, and a hand crafted solution to the ElevatorSaga game, taken from ElevatorSaga wiki
+Finally, we will also compare our agents to some explicit algorithms: random agent, Shabat elevator, and a hand crafted solution to the ElevatorSaga game, taken from ElevatorSaga .iki

 ## II.
 Problem Description
 ### Problem Definition